iterative/dvc.org/content/docs/start/experiment-management/visualization.md

 ## Autogenerating plots from deep learning code

-An important issue for deep learning projects is to observe in which epoch do training and validation loss differ.
+An important issue for deep learning projects is to observe in which epoch training and validation loss differ.
 DVC helps in that regard with its Python integrations to deep learning libraries via [DVCLive].